 Weeding foxglove at Liffey Valley Reserves.

 Photo by Beatrice Bentley

 Weed control occurs annually.
-Among the normal suite of invasive weeds found in Tasmania, we're particularly interested in controlling the spread of foxglove.
+Among the normal suite of invasive weeds found in Tasmania, we're particularly interested in controlling the spread of foxglove at Liffey.

-This pretty weed – the same as the flower found in cottage gardens across the world – spreads quickly in the open grassland along Pages Creek.
+This pretty weed – the same as the flower found in cottage gardens across the world – spreads quickly in the open sedgeland along Pages Creek and along tracks.
 The tall flowering stems produce copious amounts of fine seed that allow it to multiply quickly.